arindampersonal/Simplecloud_terraform/README.md

 For local usage, add the values once in `terraform.tfvars`.

-For Azure DevOps, store credentials as secret variables in the `terraform-secrets` variable group.
+For Azure DevOps, store credentials as secret variables in the `SimpleCloud_Variable_Group_Secrets` variable group.

 ## Security Notes